RoselleSarmiento/first-time/README.md

 # first-time
-Our first lesson in the sec math 17 laboratory.
+Our first lesson in the profed 7 laboratory.